bitcraze/bitcraze-website/src/development/contribute/repo-doc-guidelines.md

 The alt text is required, it is used as support for diabled readers, search engines and other tools.
 Use a text that describes the contents of the image.

-### Ditaa (DIagrams Through Ascii Art)
+### Diagrams

-[Ditaa](http://ditaa.sourceforge.net) generates images from ascii art, it is convienient to use for simple diagrams or protocol descriptions.
+[Ditaa (DIagrams Through Ascii Art)](http://ditaa.sourceforge.net) generates images from ascii art, it is convienient to use for simple diagrams or protocol descriptions.
 Read the [ditaa documentation](http://ditaa.sourceforge.net/#usage) for a description of the supported features.

 The ditaa markup must be enclosed in liquid tags.
 The alt text is required since the diagram is rendered as an image, it is used as